Frequently Asked Questions

 It is important that Greyhounds are maintained at a proper weight and not allowed to get fat.
 While they are a relatively healthy breed, obesity increases the risk for arthritis and spinal problems.
 A healthy weight is especially important for Greyhounds that were retired due to an injury (broken leg, torn muscle, etc).

-Overweight dogs also have shorter life expectancies.
+Overweight dogs also have shorter life expectancy.

 When do Greyhounds retire from racing?
 How long do they live?